ZivaVatra/SDAT/README.md

   /storage/backups/scanned_documents/2020/energy_bill_04.png
 ```
 In this case, it is a two page document, double sided, so we end up with 4 numbered pages in total.
-If however you select to have PDF output, then single and multi-page is treated the same, and you get a single `$target_scan_filename.pdf` in your output directory.
+If however you select to have PDF output, then single and multi-page is treated the same, and you get a single `$target_scan_filename.pdf` in your output directory with all the pages within it (and all the OCRed text from the pages concatenated in the metadata).

 When ADF is supported, SDAT will scan each page until the tray is empty.
 While doing this, in the background it will start the process of OCR and conversion.
-Once the scanning is done, the executable will wait until all processing child process are done.
+Once the scanning is done, the executable will wait until all processing child process are done before the final write to the output directory.

 ## Configuration

 ### Scanner configuration file ##

-Each scanner is different so to support multiple scanners, including a computer with multiple scanners attached, the concept of "scanner definion" files were created.
-This allows you to pass specific scanner configuration to SDAT, along with the scanner ID.
+Each scanner is different so to support multiple scanners, including a computer with multiple scanners attached, the concept of "scanner definition" files were created.
+These allow you to pass a specific scanner configuration to SDAT, along with the scanner ID.
 I have included the definition files for my two scanners, but feel free to submit your own.
 The configuration looks like this:
 ```
 @EXTRAOPTS .= qw/--ald=no --df-action Stop --swdeskew=no --swcrop=no/;